Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

-Finally, Section \ref{sec:method_biosig} described how the classifier's posterior probabilities may be used for downlink prioritization.
-Therefore, we conducted an assessment for a number of different posterior probability bins to see if $n\%$ of a collection of tracks with $n\%$ motility probability were actually motile.
-As each model appears under- or over-confident for certain portions of the predicted probability, we applied model calibration to adjust their output probabilities.
+Section \ref{sec:method_biosig} described how the classifier's posterior probabilities may be used for downlink prioritization. \ed{To validate the model outputs, we conducted a calibration assessment by binning posterior probabilities from the test set and checking if the percentage of truly motile tracks aligned with the model's predictions.
+Since each} model appears under- or over-confident for certain portions of the predicted probability, we applied model calibration to adjust their output probabilities.
 Figure \ref{fig:calibration_curve} shows the original (uncalibrated) and calibrated \acrshort{gbt}, \acrshort{rf}, and \acrshort{svc} models on the held-out test set.
 Here, cross-validated isotonic calibration was applied, but other methods also exist.
 While the application of calibration improves model outputs to more closely match the diagonal line (corresponding to ideal performance), some under- and over-confidence remains.
 Regardless of whether or not the calibrated model is used in a mission scenario, this procedure improves transparency and interoperability by exposing how faithfully an \acrshort{ml} model's probability estimates align with reality based on the training/validation data available to the system.
-Note that calibration functions are strictly monotonic, and therefore do not impact model performance metrics shown in Figure \ref{fig:clf_perf}.
+Note that calibration functions are strictly monotonic, and therefore do not impact model performance metrics shown in Figure \ref{fig:clf_perf}. \ed{Taken together, these results demonstrate that the motility classifier meets requirement L4-3 in Table \ref{tab:reqs4}, with both satisfactory classification performance and estimation of probability of life-like motility.}